apriorit/diana-dasm/trunk/src/orthia/orthia_dll/readme.txt

 Step 1.
 Load the dll
 Load the dll using the load command:
     .load <full-path>\orthia.dll

 Note: 32-bit windbg on my win8-64 computer didn't want to load orthia.dll until I put it to the
     C:\Program Files (x86)\Debugging Tools for Windows\winext
+so the best way is to put the dll there

+Note2: debugger could be also located in windows kit folder:
+    C:\Program Files (x86)\Windows Kits\8.0\Debuggers\

 Step2.
 Setup the profile specifying the database file
     !orthia.profile <full-path>\<profilename>.db